 How to check your iPhone’s battery health

-NoteThis is only available for iPhone 6 and newer, running iOS 11.3 and later.
+Note: This is only available for iPhone 6 and newer, running iOS 11.3 and later.

-Alternatively, you can open Apple’s Support app → tap Repairs & Physical Damage → Battery Service.
+Alternatively, you can open Apple’s Support app → Tap Repairs & Physical Damage → Battery Service.
 You’ll be offered a quick check of your battery performance.
 Now, tap Check Now.

-What the battery usage information means?
+What does the battery usage information mean on iPhone?

-When you go to Settings → Battery, you’ll also find different graphs.
+When you go to Settings → Battery, you’ll find different graphs.
 These data give you information about your battery usage and activity for the last 24 hours and reflect information up to the last 10 days.

 Some of the information you will see here include:

-• Last Charged to XX%
+- Last Charged to XX%

-• Battery Level graph in Last 24 Hours
+- Battery Level graph in Last 24 Hours

-• Battery Usage graph in Last 10 Days
+- Battery Usage graph in Last 10 Days

-• Activity graph
+- Activity graph

-• Screen On and Screen Off
+- Screen On and Screen Off

-• Battery usage by App
+- Battery usage by App

-• Activity by App
+- Activity by App

 Note: Sometimes, you might see insights into usage patterns and conditions that cause your device to consume energy.
 There may also be suggestions to help lower your energy consumption.